Loading…

 Q5.
 Does IREDA finance Wind projects involving second hand turbines?

 Ans.
-IREDA does not provide finance greenfield projects involving second hand equipment and machinery.
+IREDA does not finance greenfield projects involving second hand equipment and machinery.

 Q6.
 What securities are obtained by IREDA for financing Wind Farm Project or Wind Equipment?